How you can use tax pooling like a savings account

 • An additional four percent if the tax amount (including late payment penalties) remains unpaid after seven days.

-A tax pooling provider such as Tax Management NZ (TMNZ) operates with the blessing of IRD.
+A tax pooling provider such as TMNZ operates with the blessing of IR.
 It can be of assistance if taxpayers find themselves in this situation.

 Where might this be useful?